temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ## ![](/img/icons/workflow.png) Application overview

-The project in this tutorial mimics a _money transfer_ application that has a single [Workflow Execution](https://docs.temporal.io/application-development/foundations/?lang=python#develop-workflows) that orchestrates the execution of `withdraw()`, `deposit()`, and `refund()` functions, representing a transfer of money from one account to another.
-Temporal calls these particular functions [Activity functions](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities).
+The tutorial's project simulates a _money transfer_ application.
+It includes three [Activity functions,](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities) `withdraw()`, `deposit()`, and `refund()`.
+These symbolize the movement of funds between accounts.
+The [Workflow Execution](https://docs.temporal.io/application-development/foundations/?lang=python#develop-workflows) orchestrates the execution of the Activity functions.

-To run the application, you do the following:
+To run the application, you will do the following:

-1. Send a message to the Temporal Cluster to start the money transfer.
+1. Start the Workflow Execution.
+Send a message to the Temporal Cluster to start the money transfer.
 The Temporal Server tracks the progress of your Workflow Execution.
 2. Run a Worker.
 A Worker is a wrapper around your compiled Workflow and Activity code.
 A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal Server.

 The following diagram illustrates what happens when you start the Workflow: